resources

 The timeline below should be reviewed in tandem with your school’s annual goals as you prepare for your council’s monthly meetings.
 Click on a month in the section below to expand the timeline.
 Printable Version

-• Advertise elections by posting number of seats available, how to run for open seats and dates elections will happen (if this did not happen in spring)
+• Advertise elections by posting number of seats available, how to run for open seats and dates elections will happen (if this did not happen in spring).

-• Submit roster to susan.edwards@canyonsdistrict.org
+• Submit roster to susan.edwards@canyonsdistrict.org when complete

-• Hold first meeting (may start in August, most will probably start in September)
+Hold first meeting (may start in August, most will probably start in September)

-• Organize school council
+• Organize SCC

-• Set meeting schedule for the year and post on website
+• Set meeting schedule for the year and post on website.

 • Post roster on website with, at least, one form of contact for each member.
-CSD requires a click on name to get to contact info to help prevent phishing.
+CSD requires a “click on name” to get to contact info to help prevent phishing.

 • Review school data that may have come in at end-of-year or over summer, previous year’s plans and current year’s plans